haganjam/BEF_quant_scale/README.md

 ### 03_data_analysis

-The scripts in this folder are used calculate Isbell et al.'s (2018) biodiversity effects on the benthic community data from the Tjarno archipelago (case study 2) and perform any other analysis reported in the manuscript.
+The scripts in this folder are used to calculate Isbell et al.'s (2018) biodiversity effects on the benthic community data from the Tjarno archipelago (case study 2) and perform any other analysis reported in the manuscript.

 The first script is used to test whether our temporal replicates had similar community structure using cover values from panels photographed at the same time point.
 The script exports Appendix 2: Figure S6.

 + 01_mixture_coverage_analysis.R

-The second script analyses the environmental heterogeneity within clusters to test whether our a priori designations of clusters as heterogeneous and homogeneous based on geographic data is still valid once we use other, measured environmental variables such as temperature, salinity and water movement.
-The scripts exports Appendix 2: Figure S.
+The second script analyses the environmental heterogeneity within clusters to test whether our a priori designations of clusters as heterogeneous and homogeneous based on geographic data are still valid once we use other, measured environmental variables such as temperature, salinity and water movement.
+The script exports Appendix 2: Figure S.

 + 02_environmental_variation_analysis.R